What is a Enterprise Hybrid Cloud?

 – The details of user or group accounts are needed for email, messaging, and collaboration.
 If information such as title, location, phone number, email address, etc., is not maintained appropriately, it can have repercussions that may impact user productivity.

-Managing groups and identities requires addressing both use cases through proper group and user attestation.
-User attestation is a process whereby users are assigned to be responsible for ensuring the accuracy of details and permissions of certain accounts.
-This can be performed in a number of ways.
-Self-service tools can be used in the case of a user validating their own details.
+Managing groups and identities requires addressing both use cases through proper attestation.
+User attestation is a process whereby users are responsible for ensuring the accuracy of details and permissions of certain accounts.
+This process can be performed in several ways.
+One way is a “Self-service tool” which helps users validate their credentials

 Read more: The Value of a Self-Service Portal

 However, ensuring the accuracy of active directory and azure ad permissions assigned to groups usually involves a defined process where department heads, line of business owners, and power users are accountable for the pertinence of details, permissions, and group memberships.
 These people are also called the “owners” of groups.